-GTA Cars becomes official sponsor of Band of Misfits
+GTA Cars Becomes Official Sponsor Of Band Of Misfits

 Date

-(MENAFN- Santanu Rakshit) GTA Cars, a leading automotive dealership in Dubai renowned for its dedication to community values and customer excellence, is thrilled to announce its sponsorship of Band of Misfits, a prominent Dubai-based rugby team.
-This partnership comes as the team prepares for the prestigious Emirates 7s tournament, underscoring GTA Cars' commitment to fostering local talent and advancing the UAE’s sports scene.
+(MENAFN- Mid-East Info) GTA Cars, a leading automotive dealership in Dubai renowned for its dedication to community values and customer excellence, is thrilled to announce its sponsorship of band of Misfits, a prominent Dubai-based Rugby team.
+This partnership comes as the team prepares for the prestigious Emirates 7s tournament, underscoring GTA Cars' commitment to fostering local talent and advancing the UAE's sports scene.

 With this sponsorship, GTA Cars is committed to empowering local athletes and supporting the band of misfits as they prepare for the Emirates 7s tournament.